 This is actually the preferred way to express acquire and release semantics in C++11.
 In fact, the

-atomic_thread_fence() function used in the previous example was added relatively late in the formation of the standard.
+atomic_thread_fence() function used in the previous example was added relatively late in the creation of the standard.

 Acquire and Release While Locking